 Rowing was one of the most popular additions in the 2008 Beijing Paralympic Games.
 The rules of adapted rowing are similar to Olympic rowing but the boat and oars must be adapted to suit the needs of each competing athlete.

 Adapted tennis has been practiced for more than 35 years and it remains one of the most popular seated Paralympic sports.
 The only major difference between Paralympic tennis and regular tennis is that the ball is able to bounce twice.
-Players are split into two divisions based on their functional ability: open and quad, and compete using highly customised tennis wheelchairs.
+Players are split into two divisions based on their functional ability: open and quad, and compete using highly tailored tennis wheelchairs.

 Wheelchair rugby is an increasingly popular Paralympic sport and it has already developed a reputation for toughness and skill.
 Many of the rules in wheelchair rugby have been adapted from existing rule sets in wheelchair basketball and wheelchair ice hockey.
 Athletes competing in wheelchair rugby generally have higher levels of physical impairment than those competing in wheelchair basketball, because of differing eligibility and classification rules.